ikuznalex/teamlead-notes/communicating-text-message.md

 ## Who?
 Is you gonna write.
 Keep in mind that you should adapt your message for an audience you are trying to write.
+Consider that you trying to explain something to a child
  - If you write to a child, use a fairytale.
  - If you write to business person - remove all the language and details he will not aware of.
  - If you write to technical guy, use technical terms freely.